abhigya-maskay/rmd-code/docs/epic1/story-06-activation-log.md

 ## Acceptance Criteria
 - Given the extension activates on `.Rmd`, when activation completes, then a one-line message indicates activation success in the output or console.

-- Given production builds, when activation occurs, then logging adheres to the chosen policy (e.g., minimal or disabled) while retaining a way to verify activation in development.
+- Given a development build, when the extension activates, then a single line is written to a named VS Code OutputChannel.
+- Given a production build, when the extension activates, then no message is logged by default unless a user setting (e.g., `rmd.activateLog: true`) is enabled.

 ## Notes
 - Keep logging minimal to avoid noise; consider dev-only vs. production behavior.